iiisrobotics/bulldog_ws/INSTALLATION.md

         git clone -b $ROS_DISTRO-devel https://github.com/ros-industrial/universal_robot.git

-    Note: we use **melodic-devel** branch here.
+    Note: we use **kinetic-devel** branch here.
 And compile it from scratch.

 19.  robotiq